atmasphere/mc-coal/README.md

 Installation
 ------------
+1. Temporarily install the Google App Engine SDK (if you don't already have it installed):

+  >     [~] $ wget -q -O /tmp/gae.zip http://googleappengine.googlecode.com/files/google_appengine_1.7.5.zip
+  >     [~] $ unzip /tmp/gae.zip /tmp
+  >     [~] $ PATH=$PATH:/tmp/google_appengine/

-1. Create an app engine application for the COAL installation.
+2. [Create an App Engine application](https://appengine.google.com/) for your new COAL installation.
 Take note of the application id you select.
-2. Fork this repository.
-3. Clone (or copy) the fork into the minecraft server directory (the directory containing the `minecraft-server.jar` and `server.log` files).
+3. Clone this repository into the minecraft server directory (the directory containing the `minecraft-server.jar` and `server.log` files).
-4. Change `mc-coal` in the first line of `app.yaml` to the application id from above.
+4. Change `mc-coal` in the first line of `app.yaml` to the application id you registered above.
-5. Edit `appengine_config.py` installation-specific settings (whitelisted users, app title, etc.) as desired.
+5. Edit `appengine_config.py` installation-specific settings (white-listed users, app title, etc.) as desired.
 6. Deploy the application to app engine using oauth2.
 This is the first and only time you'll need to deploy the application yourself.

   >     [~/minecraft-server/mc-coal] $ appcfg.py --oauth2 update .